 These are just examples of how a spouse can cheat.
 Unfortunately, if you have never tracked the finances while married, you may have little awareness of such matters.
 If you have been following along with the finances of your marriage, you should stay extra alert when divorce seems imminent and you and your spouse’s trust are at an all-time low.
 If your relationship becomes adversarial, you may be a candidate for financial infidelity.

-The use of forensic accountants can be used to evaluate your financial scene and to investigate where money or assets may have been siphoned off.
+The use of forensic accountants and discovery can be used to evaluate your community finances and to investigate where money or assets may have been siphoned off.
 That is the expertise a good financial investigator can bring to the matter.
-If money has been hidden from you and not disclosed in your divorce, your spouse can be charged with perjury and even fraud.
-Criminal penalties may follow.
+If money has been hidden from you and not disclosed in your divorce, the penalties in family court are steep.
+In cases of an undisclosed asset, the innocent spouse could be awarded 100% of the asset.
+In addition, in these cases, the court may also order financial penalties and other sanctions.

 No matter where you are at in your divorce, having trusted legal counsel is imperative if you wish to ensure that your legal, financial, and parental rights are held secure.
 At Cage & Miles, LLP, you can count on our level of commitment, our vast knowledge of family law, and the skills we have developed over the years to help you win the best possible case outcome.